emersonloureiro/knit/README.md

 # Knit

 Knit is a scripting language for building programs based on bash commands (e.g., ls).
-It's still a work in progress, so there's limited functionality available.
-Work is slow but steady on the language, so enhancements will always be on the works.
+It's a work in progress, so there's only limited functionality available.
 Knit uses Antlr (http://www.antlr.org) for language parsing.

 ## The Language